ChargePi/ocppManager-go/README.md

 # OCPP variable manager

-A library for managing OCPP 1.6 and 2.0.1 variables, with mandatory key and custom value validation.
+A library for managing OCPP 1.6 variables, with mandatory key and custom value validation.

+In the future, this library will be extended to support OCPP 2.0.1 as well.

 ## Installing